deso-protocol/docs/README.md

 When you create a profile, there are initially zero coins in existence and thus the price is zero.
 If you want to buy coins from the profile, it will happily mint them out of thin air and sell them to you according to the price curve above, making it more and more expensive as more coins are purchased.
 The money you use to buy the coins gets “locked” in the profile in exchange for the coins.
 On the flipside, if you want to sell coins, the profile will happily buy them from you according to the curve using the money locked from previous buys.
 And so buying **creates** coins while pushing the price **up** and **locking** money into the profile, while selling **destroys** coins while pushing the price **down** and **unlocking** money from the profile.
 This is often referred to as an “automated market-maker,” and it’s the same concept that powers protocols like Uniswap and Bancor.

 Below is a graph of what the creator coin price curve looks like as a function of how many creator coins are in circulation for a given profile.
 We also include a table that shows some of these values.
-Both of these assume a BitClout price of $16.
+Both of these assume a DeSo price of $16.
 Note also that “integrating” the price curve yields the amount of money “locked” in a profile, which is equal to the “net” amount of money that has flowed into that particular creator coin \(included as the third column of the table\).
 If you’d like to play with the numbers yourself, you can do so using [this sheet](https://docs.google.com/spreadsheets/d/1zBEQBBoS12ZhFpPbB13-GTZ8keDVlstRG3l2If78pWM/edit?usp=sharing) \(make a copy to edit it\).
 You can also learn more about bonding curves [here](https://yos.io/2018/11/10/bonding-curves).

 | **Creator Coins in Circulation** | **Creator Coin Price \(USD\)** | **USD Locked in Profile** |
 | :--- | :--- | :--- |